1varunvc/BeatsV1/README.md

-#Beatsv1
+# Beatsv1
 https://1varunvc.github.io/BeatsV1/

-#Release Notes
+The website is not mobile-compatible.

-##1.0.0
+# Release Notes
-The website is not compatible with mobile.
+## 1.0.0

 This update includes:
   -Only the 'used' CSS.